SausageTaste/mirinae/README.md

 Once it's done, you should see a number of `.spv` files in `<repo>/asset/spv` directory.
 And finally you can execute `mirinapp.exe`!

+## It Might Not Be Enough Yet!

+This project is under active development, and sometimes it crashes if there are not required assets.
+If that happens, it's a bug so please make an issue.
+All you need to run the app are *executable* files, *shared library* files, and `<repo>/asset` folder.
+Oh, by the way, don't forget to compile shaders!

 # Control

 ## Keyboard